Find YOUR Local Branch

 Do not take any chances with mosquitoes!
 Call the experts at Ehrlich at for more advice.

-Effective methods to get rid of a mosquito population on your property include the use of products that can control the winged adult mosquitoes and can also eliminate mosquito larvae before they have a chance to develop into adults.
+Effective methods include the use of products that can control the winged adult mosquitoes and can also eliminate mosquito larvae before they have a chance to develop into adults.

-Ehrlich can create a mosquito-free barrier around your property, as part of our mosquito prevention services.
+We can create a mosquito-free barrier around your property, as part of our mosquito prevention services.
 This program targets adult mosquitoes around a home.
-During day time mosquitoes can rest on the vertical side of buildings or within low-lying vegetation.
+During the day, mosquitoes can rest on the vertical side of buildings or within low-lying vegetation.

-Using a power sprayer or mist blower (depending on state regulations and license categories) mosquito adulticide is applied to low-lying vegetation.
+Using a power sprayer or mist blower (depending on state regulations and license categories), we apply mosquito adulticide to low-lying vegetation.